-What Is a Criminal Record?
+What is a Criminal Record?

-- Your date of birth, race, and ethnicity
+- Date of birth, race, and ethnicity

 - Any outstanding warrants